Reanimal vs Silent Hill f

 Pick Reanimal if

-• You enjoyed Little Nightmares and want a similar vibe.
+• You loved Little Nightmares and its atmospheric, short-form horror.

 Pick Silent Hill f if